jack-bradshaw/monorepo/README.md

 *One Repo to rule them all, One Repo to find them, One Repo to bring them all and in the darkness bind them.*

+## Contents

 This repository contains all public code written by [Jack Bradshaw](https://jackbradshaw.io) after 2021.

-## Contents

-This repository is structured as a single monolithic codebase containing multiple packages, libraries and applications.
+It's structured as a single monolithic codebase containing multiple packages, libraries, and applications.

 The notable locations are: